Sharda University Admissions 2025

 (4) (A) and (B)

-Correct Option - A
+Correct Option - 1

 Solution -

 The Brahmanas relied on their religious authority, arguing that Varna, or caste, was divinely determined.
 They also tried to change public opinion by spreading the notion that an individual's rank was determined by talent rather than birth.
-They tried to legitimise and improve the occupational social hierarchy by spreading the idea of meritocracy.
+They attempted to legitimise and improve the occupational social hierarchy by spreading the idea of meritocracy.

 (1) Marco Polo